 New Jersey has over 200 miles of coastline that provide unique ecological riches, miles of sandy beaches, popular boardwalks and busy coastal waterways used by many including residents, tourists, fisherman and nature lovers.
 NJ is also home to beautiful barrier islands that are surrounded by the ocean, bays, and marshes.
 Dotted throughout this coastline are several inlets that are part of the heavily traveled inter coastal waterway, allowing natural transportation routes from Boston to Texas.

 One of these especially treacherous inlets – Absecon Inlet – is home to the State’s tallest lighthouse, which was constructed in the 1850’s and still stands tall today at 171 feet.
 The Absecon Lighthouse, or “Old Abby” as it is endearingly called, is also the third tallest masonry lighthouse in the nation and saw its first lighting in 1857.
-Where it is sits in Atlantic City the lighthouse still proudly displays its original first order Fresnel Lens, which was a magical invention at the time, reflected light over 20 miles out to sea and is one of the only Fresnel Lenses still housed in its original location in the nation.
+Where it is sits in Atlantic City, the lighthouse still proudly displays its original first order Fresnel Lens, which was a magical invention at the time – reflecting light over 20 miles out to sea – and is one of the only Fresnel Lenses in the nation still housed in its original location.

 Old Abby was built to protect the heavily traversed, treacherous Absecon Inlet, which saw many tragedies and accidents.
 In April 1854, the Powhatan crashed just off the coast and resulted in over 300 deaths.
 Because of this and many other wreckages, the inlet was nicknamed “Graveyard Inlet”.
 As a result, Jonathan Pitney, well known as the Father of Atlantic City, worked hard to have Old Abby funded and constructed, without a doubt saving many lives in the process.